STX2k/ruTorrent-docker/README.md

 will route XMLRPC requests to rtorrent through port `8000`.
 These requests can be secured with basic authentication through the `/passwd/rpc.htpasswd` file in which you will need to add a username with his password.
 See below to populate this file with a user / password.

-### WebDAV

-WebDAV allows you to retrieve your completed torrent files in `/data` on port `9000`.
-Like XMLRPC, these requests can be secured with basic authentication through the `/passwd/webdav.htpasswd` file in which you will need to add a username with his password.
-See below to populate this file with a user / password.

 ### Populate .htpasswd files